 The 1990s were serious commuting years.
 Boston to Amesbury, Boston to Burlington, Boston to Waltham.

 It got worse.
-By 2000, we had moved to Uxbridge and it is never easier to get from Uxbridge to anywhere, except one of the other Valley towns … and I didn’t work in any of them.
+By 2000, we had moved to Uxbridge.
+It’s never easier to get from Uxbridge to anywhere, except one of the other Valley towns … and I never worked in any of them.
+Probably because there is no work there …

 The job market had become unstable, and it seemed every time I turned around, I was working in a different part of the Commonwealth or in another state entirely.
 If it weren’t for audiobooks, I’d probably have needed a rubber room.